• Home

 Your Christmas saving goals should be defined by numbers.

-If you start out without setting a precise objective, you’re most likely to lose focus and direction.
+If you start without setting a precise objective, you will most likely lose focus and direction.

 So have a specific amount in your mind.
 Of course, this amount should be based on how much you’re likely to spend.